1dev-Ic/NER_nyahoba/README.md

 **Owner:** Chahyaandida Ishaya

+Nyahoba is a native language of Hong Local Government area of Adamawa, State Nigeria

 ---

 This notebook is prepared to run in Google Colab.
 Before running heavy training cells, set `Runtime -> Change runtime type -> GPU`.